PennLINC/PennLINC.github.io/docs/LabHome/space.md

 ### In Person, Hybrid, and Remote Work

 We have active collaborations with scientists all over the world; with modern technology (slack, github, zoom) this works great.
 Similarly, several critical members of our team work remotely, and many other team members follow a hybrid schedule.
-As of the start of academic year 2025, we prioritize in-person attendance for specific days, with the following priority: Tuesday (highest priority, for lab in-person meeting attendance) >  Thursday > Wednesday.
+As of the start of academic year 2025, we shoot for in-person attendance for specific days of the week, with the following priority: Tuesday (highest priority, for lab in-person meeting attendance) > Thursday > Wednesday.

 ### Shared Space / Desks / Offices